FRC7902/Swerve-Example/README.md

-# Vision Subsystem
+# Swerve Subsystem

-This template provides a partially completed WPILib Java project for a vision subsystem.
+This template provides a partially completed WPILib Java project for a Swerve subsystem.
-Programmers are expected to **fill in the missing code** to
+Programmers are expected to **correct the code**.

-1. Set up the Vision Simulation

-    a.
-Set up the simulation camera's properties in the `Constants` file.

-    b.
-Add the camera to the Vision Simulation.

-2. View the Vision Simulator.
-3. Be able to read the `TX` and `TY` values from `SmartDashboard` using `Elastic`.

-The remainder of the document is a guide to how to get your simulation running.

----
+The `backleft.json`, `backright.json`, `frontleft.json`, `frontright.json`, and `swervedrive.json` have incorrect values!
+It is up to you to correct this code so that we can simulate the swerve drive!
+After you are done, you should be able to do the following:

 ### ▶️ 1.
 Run the Robot in Simulation